jcollard/VibeDC/AttackActionImpl/00-AttackActionQuickReference.md

 A: This was a critical bug fix.
 Initially canAct was set to false after the animation completed, which allowed the player to click menu buttons during the 3-6 second animation, causing race conditions and state bugs.
 Setting it false immediately prevents all interaction during animation playback.

 **Q: How does knockout detection work?**
-A: After applying damage, the system checks if `target.wounds >= target.health`.
+A: After applying damage, the system checks if `target.wounds >= target.maxHealth`.
 If true, the unit is knocked out and a combat log message is added.
 Victory/defeat detection (checking if all enemies/players are knocked out) is planned for Step 5.

+**IMPORTANT:** This was fixed in the bug fix session - originally incorrectly used `target.health` (remaining HP) instead of `target.maxHealth` (max HP capacity).

+**Q: Why was the knockout detection bug hard to catch?**
+A: The naming is confusing: `health` is a getter that returns `maxHealth - wounds` (remaining HP), not the maximum.
+The bug was `wounds >= health` which compares "damage taken" to "HP remaining" - nonsensical logic.
+Correct is `wounds >= maxHealth` comparing total damage to max capacity.
+Documentation was added to prevent this in the future.

+**Q: Why does the knockout message appear AFTER all strikes in dual-wielding?**
+A: Originally `applyDamage()` immediately checked for knockout, causing the message to appear between strikes.
+Fixed by moving knockout detection to the caller after all damage messages are logged.
+This ensures proper message ordering: "First strike...
+Second strike... [target] was knocked out."

+**Q: Why does floating text have shadows now?**
+A: Damage numbers and "Miss" text can be difficult to read when appearing over same-colored tiles or units.
+Drop shadows (black, 1px offset) ensure text is readable against any background.
+The `renderTextWithShadow()` utility method was added to `FontAtlasRenderer` for this purpose.

 ---